m5c/OAuthExample/README.md

 means of impersonation via cryptographic tokens.
 The key entities in any OAuth2 interplay are three RESTful services:

-* A **Resource Server**: It offers a resource, belonging by a *Resource Owner*.
-The latter is usually a biological or legal person.
+* A **Resource Server**: It offers a resource, belonging to a *Resource Owner*.
+The latter is usually a biological or legal person, not an actually service.
 * A **Client**: It needs to access a protected resource of the *Resource Server*, on behalf of the *Resource Owner*.
 * An **Authorization Server**: It is the center part of the OAuth2 protocol and provides secure